benweint/frequent/README.md

    added overhead.

    The degree to which this affects your program's performance in practice will depend heavily on how hot your instrumented method is.
-That is, instrumentation of a hot method called in a tight loop many times during your program's execution will be more expensive overall than instrumentation of a method only called a few times during the life of your program.
+   Instrumentation of a method called in a tight loop many times during your program's execution will be more expensive overall than instrumentation of a method only called a few times during the life of your program.

-The benchmark in `spec/snail_spec.rb` (run with `bundle exec rake test BENCH=1`) attempts to measure the amount of overhead incurred by instrumentation of a method with Snail.
+The benchmark in `spec/snail_spec.rb` (run with `bundle exec rake test BENCH=1`) attempts to measure the overhead incurred by instrumentation of a method with Snail.
 The benchmark compares times to call empty instrumented and uninstrumented methods (both class and instance methods).

-When interpreting the results, keep in mind that most methods worth instrumenting are not empty -- that is, they do some non-trivial work that will help amortize per-call overhead.
+When interpreting the results, keep in mind that most methods worth instrumenting are not empty -- that is, they do some non-trivial work that will help amortize the per-call overhead.

 Benchmark results will vary from machine to machine (and between different Ruby implementations), but on the author's machine, the overhead introduced by